mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 ### Set operation functions

 - `jaccard_index(expr, expr)` will return the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index), also
   known as the *Jaccard similarity coefficient*, on two sets.
-The sets are specified using two row expressions representing two bags of words.
+The sets are specified using two row expressions.
   The column names will be used as values, meaning this function can be used on the output of the `tokenize` function.
 The function will return 1 if the sets are equal, and 0 if they are completely different.